 1.9.2 Site Requirements

-A. Temporary Food Establishments shall be constructed and located to minimize the risk of food contamination from external sources including, but not limited to sewage, flooding, dust, inspects and vermin.
+A. Temporary food establishments shall be constructed and located to minimize the risk of food contamination from external sources including, but not limited to, sewage, flooding, dust, insects and vermin.

 B. Outdoor open food operations shall have overhead protection unless otherwise specified by the local fire authority.

-C. Temporary food establishments may not be closer than fifty (50) feet from any non-sewered toilets and/or animal pens.
-The fifty (50) foot setback requirement may be waived by if public health concerns are not compromised.
+C. Temporary food establishments may not be closer than fifty feet (50’) from any non-sewered toilets and/or animal pens.
+The fifty foot (50’) setback requirement may be waived by RIDOH if public health concerns are not compromised.

 1.9.3 Responsibilities of the Sponsor

-A. The event sponsor shall be responsible for all items as specified on the event sponsor application which may include, but it not limited to the following:
+A. The event sponsor shall be responsible for all items as specified on the event sponsor application which may include, but are not limited to the following: